-Microfinance has been shown to have made key contributions in poverty alleviation programmes in some developing economies.
-It particularly helps the poor cope with their household vulnerability by offering non-collateralised loans that might be used to overcome income shocks.
-However, the original design of microfinance was actually not to provide loans for non-productive or for consumption purposes, but to help the most needy to establish their own micro business to improve household income.
-In such cases, previous studies have found divergent results.
-Unlike other studies maintaining that microfinance is positively associated with firm performance, this study finds some contradictory results.
+with their household vulnerability by offering non-collateralised loans that might be used to overcome income shocks.
+However, the original design of microfinance was actually not to provide loans for non-productive or for consumption purposes, but to help the most needy to establish their own microbusiness to improve household income.
+In such cases, previous studies have found conflicting results.
+Previous studies maintain that microfinance is positively associated with firm performance; our study finds the case to be derwise.

-Our study shows a negative relationship between microcredit (proxy for financial capital) and WMEs' profits (proxy for performance), indicating that higher levels of indebtedness are likely to adversely affect performance.
+Our study shows a negative relationship between microcredit (prod) for financial capital) and WMEs' profits (proxy for performance), indicating that higher levels of indebtedness are likely to adversely affect performance.
 Two main reasons, at least, might explain this result.
-Firstly, microcredit could improve WMEs' production capacity.
-However, as the women are typically less-skilled entrepreneurs, their participation in local market is mostly motivated by necessity, not opportunity.
-Moreover, when initiating the business, they were often pushed into entrepreneurship by circumstances beyond their control and therefore are forced to choose among whatever opportunities are available at that moment (McMullen et al., 2008).
-They must then try to make the best of a bad situation, and in doing so, tend to exploit opportunities that have already been identified by others resulting in an increase in the quantity supplied or even over supply of analogous products in the local market.
-Without any compensating increase on the demand side, this increases competitive pressure at the market, leading to downward pressure on local prices and individual profits of both new and existing microenterprises (Bateman and Chang, 2012; Davis, 2006)
+First, microcredit could improve WMEs' production capacity.
+However, as women are shown to be typically less-skilled entrepreneurs, their participation in local market is mostly motivated by necessity, not apportunity.
+Moreover, when initiating a business venture, they were often pushed into entrepreneurship by circumstances beyond their control and therefore are forced to choose from whatever opportunities might be available at that moment (McMullen et al., 2008).
+They must then try to make the best of a given situation and in doing so, often tend to replicate existing products and services, resulting in an increase in the quantity supplied or even over supply of analogous products in the local market.
+Without any compensating increase on the demand side, this increases competitive pressure in the market, leading to a downward pressure on local prices and individual profits of both new and existing microenterprises (Bateman and Chang, 2012; Dans, 2006).